sunshroom/sunshroom.com/contents/development/index.md

 ### <a name="ubik"></a>Ubik

 [Ubik](https://github.com/synapticism/ubik) is a handy set of tools for WordPress bundled as a plugin.
 It works behind the scenes to improve SEO, enrich content with semantic HTML5 markup, reduce bloat, and generally sharpen the end-user experience.
-Ubik also includes lightweight implementations of common custom taxonomies including post series and geotagging.
+Ubik also includes lightweight implementations of common custom taxonomies including post series and places.

 ### <a name="homepage"></a>My homepage